 Paid holiday and time off of work

 Employees that care for others and home health aides deserve to be able to take time off.
-When you inquire at a home care agency or home healthcare company, it’s important to consider those with paid time off as a benefit.
-Chosen Family Home Care offers 10 days paid time off for it’s full-time employees beginning after their first year of service.
-Perhaps you have your days accrued but can’t take them all off?
-No worries, you can even cash out your paid time off balance instead for cash!
-This is a great perk that very few home care agencies offer to their caregivers and home health aides.
+When you inquire at a home care agency or home healthcare company, it’s important to consider home halth care companies that offer paid time off as a benefit.
+Chosen Family Home Care offers up to 40 hours of paid time off for it’s caregivers starting on day one!
+This is a great perk for the best home care agencies in Philadelphia to offer.

 Medical insurance coverage